ksun4176/PokeTrade/webapp/README.md

 3. Send a message to that person in a Discord server
 4. Make updates to your wishlist to search for more Pokémons

-## View Account Info
+## Account Settings
-You will see the profile icon on the top right.
-This will redirect you to the `MyAccount` page where you can view information on your account.
+You can see the profile icon on the top right.
+There is a little indicator for the status of your account.
+Clicking the icon will redirect you to the `MyAccount` page where you can view information on your account.
-You can also log out from here.
+From here you can:
+1. Change account status (Green: Available, Red: Unavailable)
+  - This controls whether your trade offers will show up in searches
+2. Log out

 ## FAQs